mbritzke/java_playground/README.md

 # java_playground

-1 - crudSpringBoot presents a simple design of a CRUD with ArrayList using SpringBoot.
+1 - crudSpringBoot presents a simple RESTful Web Service design of a CRUD with ArrayList using Spring Boot.
 See more at: https://spring.io/guides/gs/rest-service/